Transportation Policy for Medical Students on Clinical Assignments

 A listing of clinical rotations requiring transportation will be available to students.
 This list will be updated annually by the Office of Medical Student Education (OMSE).
 All students are required to make themselves aware of these rotations well in advance so that they are familiar with travel requirements.
 Gas, mileage, parking fees, and ride or public transportation fares are not reimbursed by the school.

-In order to more equitably distribute both on and off campus assignments, a system for centrally monitoring students’ travel for off-campus clinical assignments will be available to clinical course directors and will be overseen by the Clinical Curriculum Committee (CCC).
+In order to more equitably distribute both on- and off-campus assignments, a system for centrally monitoring students’ travel for off-campus clinical assignments will be available to clinical course directors and will be overseen by the Phase Curriculum Committees.
 When applicable, students will have the opportunity to submit their ranked choices for clinical assignments in advance.
 A record of student choice with subsequent alignment and nonalignment with clinical assignment will be included in this system.

 Medical students will be required to travel to off-campus clinical rotations when these are assigned by the clinical rotation course director.
 In order to avoid inequitable distributions of these assignments, a student’s stated lack of access to a private vehicle should not be considered in and of itself when creating these assignments.
 Students who do not have access to a private vehicle will consult the “Guidelines” section of this policy item for recommended options.

 If a student believes that they have been unfairly assigned, they should discuss it first with the clinical course director.
-If the issue is not resolved to satisfaction, they may approach the Assistant Dean for Curriculum and Clinical Sciences with their concerns.
+If the issue is not resolved to satisfaction, they may approach the Assistant Dean for Curriculum with their concerns.

 Clinical course directors should consider a student’s current choice for assignment in the context of the degree to which their prior choices aligned with prior assignments.
 Clinical course directors should work to accommodate students who indicate a preference for a particular off-campus assignment as opposed to one that is on site.